 Sanita holds a PhD in Cultural Studies from Queen’s University for which she articulated an artistic and political movement she calls ‘Peasant Futurisms.’
 Peasant Futurisms expresses peasant perspectives of the future, past, and present by grounding peasant ways of knowing, relating, and being in the world.
 Specifically, in Sanita’s body of work, Peasant Futurisms poses a challenge to capitalist cities made for cars by imagining edible and wilder eco-cities surrounded by peasant food belts within radically local and cyclical economies of care and mutual aid.
 Her forthcoming radio play, produced by the National Arts Centre as part of its Irresistible Neighbourhoods project, is part of the peasant futurist movement.

-Her essay about more-than-human responsibility, titled “Entangled Bodies in a Stubbornly Material-Textual World,” has been published in the February 2019 issue of the feminist magazine, Canthius.
-She has also published two anthologies of essays, prose, poetry and art as co-editor, including Refuge(e) (with Lise Rochefort) in 2016 and Dis(s)ent in 2018 (with guest editor George Elliott Clarke).
+Her essay about ecological responsibility, titled “Entangled Bodies in a Stubbornly Material-Textual World,” was published in the feminist magazine, Canthius.
+She also co-edited two critical anthologies of essays, prose, poetry and art, including Refuge(e) and Dis(s)ent, both launched at the International Writers Festival in Ottawa.

 Fejzić is pronounced fey-zitch: /fɛj – zɪtʃ /.
 If you can say Nietzsche, you can say Fejzić.